Our Vegan Guide to Hanoi was put together during a trip to the Vietnamese capital in September 2017.

 164 Ao Co

-Our favourite option in West Lake for sure, simple, cheap and little or no MSG in their food all served with a smile by the lovely family that run the place.
+This was our favourite option in West Lake for sure.
+Simple, cheap and all served with a smile by the lovely family that run the place.

 12 Dang Thai Mai

-Vietnamese food with a Japanese influence where we sampled a variety of sharing plates as we went with our friends; the Vegan Food Quest favourite was the mushroom rolls which were amazing!
+Serving Vietnamese food with a Japanese influence, Sesame comes highly recommended by us.
+We sampled quite a few dishes of the menu; the Vegan Food Quest favourite was the mushroom rolls which were amazing!

 Ven Ho Moi